boryspaulewicz/bhsdtr/Readme.md

 is approximately true in the single-criterion case.
-The SDT model becomes testable (e.g., by comparing the theoretical and the observed ROC curves) when it is generalized - by introducing additional criteria - to the version that accomodates ratings.
+The SDT model becomes testable (e.g., by comparing the theoretical and the observed ROC curves) when it is generalized - by introducing additional criteria - to the version that accomodates ratings (e.g., "I am almost certain that this item is new").

 SDT is a *non-linear* model.
 An immediate consequence of non-linearity is that inference based on data aggregated over random grouping